veerakarri/swagger-ui/pages/throttle.md

 Please note, this limit is shared across all incoming requests.

-If you exceed the limit you will recieve a 429 response.
+If you exceed the limit you will receive a 429 response.